bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/40_pull_requests_and_ci/4003_blocking_with_ci.md

 ![alt_text](images/githubPRCheckovAction.png "image_tooltip")

-Notice how the action was configured for Pull Requests and the main branch?
+Notice how the action was configured for pull requests and the main branch?

 The GitHub Action will start running Bridgecrew scans against the latest commit in your KustomizeGoat repository.
 You can see this by selecting the “Actions” page within your forked repository in GitHub.
-You will see a new workflow, titled Bridgecrew, and that the job that was kicked off by merging in the workflow yaml file.
+Now there's a new workflow, titled Bridgecrew, and the job that was kicked off by merging in the workflow yaml file.

 ![alt_text](images/githubActionsWorkflows.png "image_tooltip")

-Selecting this job will allow you to view the status and logging output from the pipeline, where checkov will run and output any violations found in the KustomizeGoat codebase.
+Selecting this job will allow you to view the status and logging output from the pipeline, where Checkov will output any violations found in the KustomizeGoat codebase.

-Rather than digging through the job logs, the action also outputs security annotations for each violation found in the “*Security*” tab of the repository on github, here we get a much clearer at-a-glance view of the `main` branch:
+Rather than digging through the job logs, the action also outputs security annotations for each violation found in the “*Security*” tab of the repository on GitHub.
+Now we get a much clearer view of the `main` branch:

 ![alt_text](images/githubActionSecurityTab.png "image_tooltip")

-The full output can always be found through the *Actions* tab and drilling down into a specific run.
+The full output can always be found in the *Actions* tab, by drilling down into a specific run.

 ![alt_text](images/CheckovRawGitHubActionOutput.png "image_tooltip")

 The Bridgecrew GitHub Action can either pass all builds or block builds based on policy violations.
-The first acts as just an observability and alerting tool, the second as guardrails for developers to prevent misconfigured templates from making it into the repository.
+When Bridgecrew GitHub Action is configured to pass all builds, it serves as an alerting tool that increases visibility of policy violations.
+When it is configured to block builds that are violation of policies, Bridgecrew GitHub Action serves as guardrails to prevent misconfigured templates from entering the repository.
 You can change this to not fail a build by adding `soft_fail: true` setting in the `with` block.

-As with all Bridgecrew integrations, all CI scans are also reported into the Bridgecrew dashboard as **Code Reviews:**
+All CI scans are also reported into the Bridgecrew dashboard as **Code Reviews:**

 ![alt_text](images/bcCodeReviewCheckovActions.png "image_tooltip")

-Thats it, We'll now block our CI pipeline from continuing if we have IaC policy failures.
+We'll now block our CI pipeline from continuing if we have IaC policy failures.